 Turon or deep-fried banana rolls is a typical Filipino meryenda and dessert.
 This Filipino culinary innovation brings saltiness to the flavor that contrasts of the ripe banana plantain as its filling.
 The langka strip inside adds more flavor and makes it more delicious.

 The maja mais has the consistency akin to that of gelatine.
 This is a variation of maja blanca, a dessert with Spanish origin, that has become among the popular meriendas and desserts of the Filipinos.
-Instead of the corn kernel in typical maja blanca,–which, by the way, blanca is the Spanish for white– maja mais’ ingredients include powdered corn; hence, the yellowish color.
+Instead of the typical corn kernel found in maja blanca, which, by the way, is Spanish for white, maja mais uses powdered corn as an ingredient, resulting in its yellowish color.

 The grated peanuts are placed atop to add to the flavor.

 Suman, Mangga, at Tsokolate

 This is another glutinous rice cake recipe, but with hot dark chocolate and fresh bright yellow mango.
 It is a dessert fashion, which has become increasingly popular among restaurants and cafe.
 This combo seems totally Filipino and may add that is kinda healthy-licious despite the sugar content.